-Tenant Sanctuary is a tenant education and legal aid service located in Santa Cruz, California.
+Tenant Sanctuary is a tenant education service located in Santa Cruz, California.
 Opening our doors in April 2019, our mission is to empower tenants by educating them on their rights and providing the tools to pursue those rights.
 Our tenant counselors are volunteers dedicated to the cause of tenant empowerment and education.
 We also provide free public educational events on a regular basis through the help of our community partners and advisors.

 What do we believe?